-The national body was originally based in Sydney within the NSW office, and in 2008 the UDIA National office was established in Canberra to focus on influencing Federal Government decisions regarding the urban development industry of Australia.
+The national body was originally based in Sydney within the NSW office, and in 2008 the UDIA National office was established to focus on influencing Federal Government decisions regarding the urban development industry of Australia.

 For some 60 years UDIA has played a significant role in Australia’s urban development landscape, both in helping to shape the process and in winning recognition of land development as a major component of the economy.

-The UDIA successfully serves a diverse membership, working on behalf of a great range of organisations and individuals working within the development industry.
+UDIA successfully serves a diverse membership, working on behalf of a great range of organisations and individuals working within the development industry.

 Fulfilling Our Role